Cindy AbbottBib Number: 60

 Hometown: Irvine, CA

-Cindy Abbott, 55, was born and raised in Nebraska.
-After graduation from California State University, Fullerton, with a Master’s Degree in Kinesiology in 1996, she became a professor there.
+Cindy Abbott, 56, was born and raised in Nebraska.
+After graduation from California State University, Fullerton, with a Master’s Degree in Kinesiology in 1996, she became an instructor there.
 She currently lives with her husband Larry and daughter Teshia in Irvine, California.
 She teaches Health Science at California State University, Fullerton.
 Cindy has always been drawn to the world of extreme sports.
 Already an extreme scuba diver and underwater videographer, in 2007, at the age of 48, she took up mountain climbing with the single goal of standing on the top of the world.
 A few months after she began training, Cindy was diagnosed with a serious and rare disease (Wegener’s Granulomatosis), but she was determined to achieve her dream and on May 23, 2010, after 54 days of working her way up the mountain, Cindy stepped onto the summit of Mt.
 Everest, holding the National Organization of Rare Disorders (NORD) banner.

 Cindy learned about the Iditarod in the early 1990’s, while taking an Environmental Exercise Physiology course.
 But it wasn’t until 2004, that she came to Alaska and took her first ride on a dog sled.
 In 2011, she began working under the guidance of Lance Mackey’s Comeback Kennel.
 She immediately fell in love with the sport, the Alaskan people and culture, but most of all, she fell in love with the world’s most amazing athletes – the dogs!

-Now running under Vern Halter’s kennel, Cindy is back.
-This time she plans of getting her NORD banner photo standing under the Burled Arch in Nome.
+Determined as ever, Cindy is back!
+This time she plans on getting her NORD banner photo standing under the Burled Arch in Nome.

 Everest or the Iditarod: Cindy admits that, for her, long distance sled dog racing is much more difficult than summiting Mt.
 Everest – something she never thought that she would say.

 Since her diagnosis, Cindy has become a very active rare disease awareness advocate for the National Organization of Rare Disorders and the Vasculitis Foundation, and she is the official spokesperson for the Katmai Lodge Alaska and Markall, Inc. Foundation for Disease and Disability Awareness.
 She also enjoys mountain climbing, SCUBA diving and international travel.

 PressWorks, AB CANADA